3DF Zephyr Photography guide

 A good camera must allow a full light management in order to control each exposition value.
 That’s why DSLR cameras (reflex) are usually recommended even if both mirrorless and bridge camera can fit that need.

 Camera sensor is the real highlight of the matter and the following hints could be quite helpful:

 Pixels size must be higher than 2 µm; therefore it is strongly recommended to exploit camera sensor bigger than 1/2.3″ even if smaller sensors may be used depending on the accuracy you want to reach;

 You’d better draw your attention to pixels size rather than pixels mount for each picture.
 For instance, if a 36 megapixel full-frame reflex (35.9 x 24 mm) is being employed it is worthwhile to shoot at a lower resolution than the maximum provided.
 That is the way to get bigger pixels in the images even though less;

 Every survey has its own features and conditions so choosing the most suitable lens for that depends on both environment status (light, obstacles on field, user movement capability) and features of the survey subject/scene.
 Following a few tips are provided so as to pick the proper photographic gear:

-Full-frame cameras: use lenses with focal lenght value between 25 and 50 mm;
+Full-frame cameras: use lenses with focal length value between 25 and 50 mm;

-Aps-c cameras or lower sensor size: use lenses with focal lenght value between 18 and 35 mm considering a crop factor value between 1.5 e 1.6;
+Aps-c cameras or lower sensor size: use lenses with focal length value between 18 and 35 mm considering a crop factor value between 1.5 e 1.6;

 Following some proposals for standard photographic acquisition are featured.
 At any rate survey modalities are different and need to be adapted on a case by case basis.